Upcoming Tour Date(s)

 Making our way on to Antelope Island we'll take you to some of our favorite spots for island specialties.
 Year round we may encounter Loggerhead Shrike, Chukar, Great Horned Owl, Western Meadowlark, Rock Wren, and Horned Lark.
 Once the breeders arrive on the island things like Sage Thrasher, Burrowing Owl, Grasshopper Sparrow, Brewer's Sparrow, Lark Sparrow, and large number of CLiff Swallow and Barn Swallow provide amusement while they hunt over the arid grasslands.
 In the winter things are more sparse, but winter residents like Northern Shrike, American Tree Sparrow, and a variety of raptors are possible.
 The island itself has turned up 100's or rare birds over the years and jsut about anything is possible given its unique place in the middle of the lake.

-Leaving the island we'll head back towards Salt Lake City visiting a freshwater marsh on the edge of the lake.
+The recommended tour includes everything from the short tour, plus once we leave the island we'll head back towards Salt Lake City visiting a freshwater marsh on the edge of the lake.
 Here where freshwater meets salt, the brackish areas create an incredible abundance of food, and in turn an increidble number of bird speceis.
-In the winter Bald Eagels congregate here along wiht gulls, and numerous species of waterfowl.
+In the winter Bald Eagles congregate here along wiht gulls, and numerous species of waterfowl.
 During migration 50-60 species of birds can be seen in a rather short period of time as waterbirds, shorebirds, waterfowl, waders, and divers fuel up on their wasy north and south.
 In the summer, breeders like Clark's Grebe, Western Grebe, Sandhill Crane, Common Yellowthroat, and Virginia Rail are all possible.
 If you only have a few hours to go birding and want a taste of what the lake has to offer, this excursion is a perfect way to get acquainted.

 What's Included & What to Expect